nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

    If you closed the registration dialog box, you can repeat Step 1 and then click :guilabel:`Already have a code?`.
    Then enter your email and the verification code.

-You can now sign in on `nRF Cloud`_ with your email and the password your chose.
+You can now log in to `nRF Cloud`_ with your email and the password your chose.
-After signing in, you are directed to the dashboard view that displays your device count and service usage.
+After logging in, you are directed to the dashboard view that displays your device count and service usage.
 Next, you need to activate the SIM card for the Thingy:91.

 Activating the iBasis SIM card